tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 ![Request v1](/assets/open-api/part-3-exampled-api/request-v1.png)
 *Request v1*

-If we enable `SupportNonNullableReferenceTypes();` in swagger gen, the nullable flags in the output follow as expected when a reference type is nullable, i.e. `string?` remain nullable and `string` types are now not-nullable.
+If we enable `SupportNonNullableReferenceTypes();` in swagger generator, the nullable flags in the output follow as expected when a reference type is nullable, i.e. `string?` remain nullable and `string` types are now not-nullable.

 ```csharp
 services.AddSwaggerGen(c =>